-Now, you how to find north, even if you do not have a compass or a map with you.
+Now you are facing north, even if you do not have a compass or a map with you.
 This orientation method is time-consuming, and it can slow you down, especially if you stop for an hour every few miles to make sure that you are still heading in the right direction.
 However, the time you spend waiting for the shadow to elongate, you get to calm down and reduce anxiety, thus becoming more lucid.
 A good tip to remember is that the noonday sun will point due north in the Southern Hemisphere, and it will point due south in the Northern Hemisphere.

 Using the Stars at Night

 Using the sun can help you navigate out of the woods during the day.
 However, it doesn't do much for you during the night.
 Still, if you are lost in the woods at night, you do not have to wait until the morning to navigate your way back to civilization.
 The first step is knowing your location in accordance to the stars, like if you are in the Southern Hemisphere or Northern Hemisphere.
 Find North on your compass, and go from there.

 If you don't have a compass, all you need to do is find the North Star.
 Also known as Polaris, the North Star is the brightest star on the starry night sky in the Northern Hemisphere.
 It is the last star in the Ursa Minor constellation, which some may also know as Little Dipper or Little Bear (not to be confused with the big dipper).
 If you find yourself lost in the Southern Hemisphere, tracking location by stars can be a little more complicated, as Polaris will be less visible.